cakephp/docs/en/core-libraries/validation.rst

 * ``update`` The field can be empty when validating an **update** operation.
-* A callback that returns ``true`` or ``false`` to indicate whether a field is required or not.
+* A callback that returns ``true`` or ``false`` to indicate whether a field is allowed to be empty.
 See the :ref:`conditional-validation` section for examples on how to use this parameter.

 An example of these methods in action is::